 Let’s test its strength.

-Lab testing can confirm the binding strength or ‘avidity’ of your antibodies to the virus spike protein and neutralize it from attacking its host.
+Lab testing can confirm the binding strength or ‘avidity’ of your antibodies to the virus which increases its effectiveness in attacking it

 Will my antibodies work against the new variant strains?